Pentium: Overview

-In 1998, Intel introduced the Celeron brand for low-priced processors.
+In 1998, Intel introduced the Celeron brand for low-priced processors, as a replacement for the original Pentium and the 80486 brand – the latter had been the low-end option for entry-level desktops and laptops for nine years.
 With the 2006 introduction of the Intel Core brand as the company's new flagship line of processors, the Pentium series was to be discontinued.
 However, due to a demand for mid-range dual-core processors, the Pentium brand was repurposed to be Intel's mid-range processor series, between the Celeron and Core series, continuing with the Pentium Dual-Core line.

 In 2009, the "Dual-Core" suffix was dropped, and new x86 processors started carrying the plain Pentium name again.

 In 2014, Intel released the Pentium 20th Anniversary Edition, to mark the 20th anniversary of the Pentium brand.
 These processors are unlocked and highly overclockable.

-From 2015 onwards, the "20th Anniversary Edition" wordmark was dropped from the name, branding it simply as the Pentium.
+A year later, the "20th Anniversary Edition" wordmark was dropped, and new x86 processors started carrying the formerly used Pentium name again.

 In 2017, Intel split the Pentium branding into two line-ups.
 Pentium Silver targets low-power devices and shares architecture with Atom and Celeron, while Pentium Gold targets entry-level desktops and uses existing architecture, such as Kaby Lake and Coffee Lake.

-In September 2022, Intel announced that the Pentium and Celeron brands were to be replaced with the new "Intel Processor" branding for low-end processors in laptops from 2023 onwards.
-This applied to desktops using Pentium and Celeron processors as well, and both brands were discontinued in 2023 in favor of "Intel Processor" branded processors.
+In September 2022, Intel announced that the Pentium and Celeron branding would be discontinued and replaced with the new "Intel Processor" branding for low-end processors in laptops starting on January 1, 2023.
+This applies to desktops using Pentium and Celeron processors as well, and both brands were discontinued around the same time laptops stopped using Pentium processors in favor of "Intel Processor" branded processors on January 1, 2023.